invweb/Android-studio-gigaCode-AI-setup/README.md

 ## English

+The GigaCode plugin is an AI assistant inside Android Studio: it suggests code, explains confusing parts, and helps you build apps faster.

 **Step 1.
 Add the plugin repository**
 Open Android Studio → Settings (macOS: Preferences) → Plugins.
 Click “Install plugin from disk…”, then select the plugin file.